palevisitor/palevisitor/README.md

 <p align="center">
 on the spectrum (obviously)
 <p align="center">
-i hate all ships with toffee get them far away from me (tofficore is okay)
+i hate all ships with toffee get them far away from me (tofficore is okay i like that one alot)